 The Law School Admission Test (LSAT)

-Further information is available at www.lsat.org.
+Further information is available through the Law School Admission Council

-The Medical College Admission Test (MCAT?)
+The Medical College Admission Test (MCAT®)

-The MCAT is primarily a multiple-choice exam that tests knowledge of science as well as skills (such as problem solving and critical thinking) desirable for success in the medical profession.
-The test is made up of four sections: Verbal Reasoning, Physical Sciences, Biological Sciences, and Writing.
+The MCAT is primarily a multiple-choice exam that tests knowledge of science as well as skills (such as problem-solving and critical thinking) desirable for success in the medical profession.
+The test is made up of four sections: Verbal Reasoning, Physical Sciences, Biological Sciences and Writing.
 The Writing Sample section requires the student to write essay responses to questions.
 The test is given twice a year at hundreds of test centers around the United States.
 The student should expect to spend all day at the testing center; a lunch break and other shorter breaks are included.
 Students must register for the test online.

 Further information is available at www.aamc.org/mcat.